Nigeria pledges $12m to global fund on malaria, TB, others – The Sun Nigeria

 Federal Government has pledged $12 million to Global Fund to strengthen the fight against malaria, tuberculosis, HIV/AIDS, and other communicable diseases.

-It said the increase in Nigeria’s pledge to the Global Fund was an indication that Nigeria was ready and committed to end TB, malaria and HIV epidemics.

-Spokesperson, National Agency for the Control of Aids (NACA), Toyin Aderibigbe, in statement released in Abuja, on Sunday, indicated that the pledge was made at the 6th replenishment conference of the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund), held in Lyon, France.
+Spokesperson, National Agency for the Control of Aids (NACA), Toyin Aderibigbe, in statemen, yesterday, said the pledge was made at the sixth replenishment conference of the Global Fund to fight AIDS, Tuberculosis and Malaria (Global Fund), held in Lyon, France.

 She said that, in total, $14.02 billion was realised from 23 implementing countries for use in next three years, to save 16 million lives by 2030 through health system strengthening, health security reinforcement via disease surveillance and tackling health inequities, including human rights and gender barriers, and also spur massive growth in domestic investment in health.